Management Accounting (11213.2)

 Print ISBN-13: 9780134476032

 Special assessment requirements

-In order to pass this unit, students have to obtain at least 50% of the available marks and obtain at least 40% in the final examination.
+In order to pass this unit, students have to obtain at least 50% of the overall unit mark.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.